NetEase-FuXi/EET/README.md

 ## Features

-- 1、High performance.
-Design highly optimized CUDA kernels.
+- 1、High performance.Design highly optimized CUDA kernels.
-- 2、Flexible.
-Provide op-level、model-level APIs and pipelines for different needs.
+- 2、Flexible.Provide op-level、model-level APIs and pipelines for different needs.
 - 3、Easy to use.A few lines of code will do the trick.
-- 4、Extra-large dimension and extra-long sequences.Hidden_units up to 16384 and sequence lengths up to 4096.
+- 4、embed_dim up to 16384 and sequence lengths up to 4096.
 - 5、Adaptation to mainstream frameworks,include transformers and fairseq.
-- 6、The performance of the bert model is accelerated by 1.2x to 7.x times, and the performance of the gpt model is accelerated by 2.x to 7.x times.

 * [Supported Models](#supported-models)
 * [Quick Start](#quick-start)